Brit Manuela Flaunts Pert Derriere In Skintight Activewear

 The photos showed the 26-year-old posing outside on a sidewalk in front of an olive-green stucco wall.
 The geotag suggested that the pictures were taken in Los Angeles, California.

 Brit opted to wear a skintight black cropped tank top and a pair of matching high-waisted leggings. the sporty ensemble, which was from the clothing brand Freddy Store, showcased her incredible curves and toned midsection.
-She finished off the look with a pendant necklace, multicolored tennis shoes, and a black baseball hat that shielded her eyes from the sun.
+She finished off the look with small earrings, a pendant necklace, multicolored tennis shoes, and a black baseball hat that shielded her eyes from the sun.
 The brunette bombshell had also pulled back her hair in a ponytail.

 In the first image, Brit turned away from the photograph, flaunting her pert derriere.
 She looked off into the distance, as she flashed her beautiful smile.
 She altered her position for the following photo by facing forward while standing with her legs spread.
 She tugged on her ponytail and looked directly at the camera lens, parting her full lips.
 She showed off her backside once again in the final shot.